elastic/kibana/rfcs/text/0000_alert_actions_service.md

 Registering action types is the way that these actions are exposed to the alerts.
-Included in the definition are the required parameters that the alert should provide and those that are handed off to the *connectors* to fit into whatever service integration they provide.
+Included in the definition are the required parameters that the alert should provide and those that are handed off to the *handlers* to fit into whatever service integration they provide.

 ```JS